bfeelin/brian-s-theme/README.md

 # Portfolio-theme

-Wordpress website built to showcase some of my work
+Wordpress theme built to showcase some of my work